MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-rich-messages.md

 1. Provide a **Question title**.
 You can also include an optional **Header** text.

-1. **Label** is an optional value that appears beside the text field and can serve as an additional prompt.
+1. **Label** is an optional value that appears beside the text field and can serve as an more prompt.
 For a question titled “When were you born”, the label might be set to “Birthday”.

 1. To limit the timerange that customers can add, there are two optional range values:<br>